IBIC/seed-analysis/README.md

 Abstracted system for doing seed-based correlation analysis with any given set of groups and covariates.
 Uses AFNI `3dttest++`.

-## How to setup this pipeline for any project.
+## I. How to setup this pipeline for any project.

 Below is a general guide to setting up this pipeline for any project.
 We assume that you will clone this repository and, in that directory,